polywrap/documentation/src/docs/quick-start/create-wasm-wrappers/build-deploy-test.md

 ### **Test**

-With our Polywrapper live at `simplestorage.eth` on our test network, it's now time to test it out!
+With our Polywrap wrapper live at `simplestorage.eth` on our test network, it's now time to test it out!

-This is where our query recipes come in handy.
+This is where our workflows come in handy.
 Run `yarn test` to see this in action.

-In the output window, you'll see a combination of input queries, and returned results from the Polywrapper.
-In this query recipe, we send a combination of `set.graphql` and `get.graphql` queries which modify the `SimpleStorage.sol` contract's stored value.
+In the output window, you'll see a combination of jobs and returned results from the Polywrap wrapper.
+In this workflow, we send a combination of `setData` and `getData` queries which modify the `SimpleStorage.sol` contract's stored value.

-Now that we've built the template Polywrapper, let's add custom functionality to the template in the next section!
+Now that we've built the SimpleStorage Wasm wrapper, let's add custom functionality to it in the next section!